BiBo Tarifa Beach House Restaurant

 The menu is well presented in a Bibo book with 1950s imagery of surfboard glamour (downloadable as a PDF).
 Starters include Andalucian dishes with a twist - cherry gazpacho, salmorejo, Conil tomato salad, and guacamole prepared at the table with stone mortar and pestle.
 As a main you can choose from a selection of almadraba tuna dishes, grilled fish of the day served with Tarifa style potatoes, and Japanese-style raw fish.
 There is also the famous Dani Garcia Bull Burger.

-The restaurant is open seven days a week during summer 2019, up to 28 September.
-Table reservations are highly recommended for dining (12.30 to 16.30 hrs and 20.00 to 23.15 hrs); they can be made online and there is also an official waiting list.
-In theory a few tables are non-reservable for walk-ins on a first-come first-served basis, although the waiting staff appear reluctant to allocate these, in favour of an unofficial waiting list.
+The restaurant opened 25th May for the Summer 2022 season until September.
+Table reservations are highly recommended for dining (13.00 to 16.30 hrs and 19.30 to 22.45 hrs); they can be made online and there is also an official waiting list.
+In theory a few tables were non-reservable for walk-ins on a first-come first-served basis.

 The restaurant is reasonable priced, at around 30€ to 50€ a head.